-Heating ducts typically waste 20 to 30 percent of the heated air they carry, losing it to leaks and poor conduction, says EnergyStar.
-Leaky heat ducts mean higher utility bills and a house that’s harder to keep warm.
+Heating ducts typically waste 20% to 30% of the heated air they carry, losing it to leaks and poor conduction, says EnergyStar.
+Leaky heating ducts mean higher utility bills and a house that’s harder to keep warm.

 Appliances like water heaters and furnaces can cause the buildup of dangerous gases like carbon monoxide through a process called backdrafting, according to EnergyStar.
-Sealing leaks can reduce this risk, but before you start the job ask a heating contractor if you need to have a combustion safety test done first.
+Sealing leaks can reduce this risk — but before you start the job, ask a heating contractor whether you need to have a combustion safety test done first.

 Focus on the places where ducts, vents and registers meet floors, walls and ceilings.
 Use mastic sealant or metal tape, which are more durable than duct tape, to seal the seams and connections.

 Dirty furnace filters reduce furnace efficiency and push up heating bills.
 They also shorten the life of a furnace.

 Check and replace the furnace filter monthly in winter or every three months while the system is in operation.
 Your owner’s manual will tell you where it’s located.
 Hold the filter up to the light: If you can’t see light through it, you need a new one.